tuehellstern/presentations/data-day.md

 ## History:
 #The Original Big Data

-<small> shawngraham.github.io/presentations/data-day.html</small>
+Follow along on your device: http://j.mp/sg-dataday

-Follow along: short url-> http://j.mp/sg-dataday
+<small>alt+click zooms in on any image</small>

 ### or why this archaeologist-cum-historian is speaking to you today.